danielmarbach/AzureMessagingOverchoice/ServiceBus/README.md

 ### Processor

 - Show the processor overview and explain queue, topics, subscriptions and routing / filtering.
 Also mention the high level description of the service
+- Show the csproj for the package references
 - Switch to SetupInfrastructure and how the moving pieces (explaining ServiceBus has a built-in admin client requiring elevated permissions / manage rights)
   - Explain dedup detection
   - Default rule (1=1)